terryzyu/general-information/README.md

 # Welcome to my Github! #

-(I will be going through and adding descriptions, additional classes, between 3/18-3/25)

 I'm Terry Yu, a student at DePaul University studying Computer Science.
 Here is where I store code and what you see is what I have made publically available.
 You are free to use the code however you like.
 My résumé is also here!
 It's been modified to omit some personal information so if I sent you one it may look slightly different!